 The most common way to describe traffic behavior on the scene is by defining the traffic movements.
 Movements allow you to filter traffic objects that are driving the selected path.
 That is a necessary baseline for all kinds of analyses, from traffic volume counting to advanced analyses of travel time, saturation flows and more.

 A movement can be created for a single line or zone or for a path consisting of multiple line or zone crossings, depending on your needs.
-One line or one zone crossings will give counts for all objects regardless of their direction, whereas by multi line/zone movements only objects going the specific direction are filtered.
+One zone crossings will give counts for all objects crossing the zone regardless of their direction.
+In the case of multiline/zone movements, only objects going the specific direction are filtered.
+One line movements can provide both types of information - counts for specific directions, counts for all directions, and moreover u-turns.

 Picture 2: Example of a movement crossing 2 lines and a zone